 7-month-old baby dies from suffocation after being trapped between mattress and bed rail: Coroner

-SINGAPORE: A seven-month-year old baby was found dead in the master bedroom after getting trapped in the gap between her mattress and the bed rail, a coroner’s inquiry found on Friday (Oct 4).
+SINGAPORE: A seven-month-old baby was found dead in the master bedroom after getting trapped in the gap between her mattress and the bed rail, a coroner’s inquiry found on Friday (Oct 4).

 The baby girl was unresponsive when found by her father in the morning, and was pronounced dead on Jan 15 at her residence in Jurong, where she lived with her parents.